jaegertracing/jaeger-operator/CONTRIBUTING.md

 ### Pre-requisites
 * Install [Go](https://golang.org/doc/install).
 * Have a Kubernetes cluster ready for development.
 We recommend `minikube` or `kind`.
+* This operator depends on [OpenTelemetry Operator](https://github.com/open-telemetry/opentelemetry-operator/blob/master/README.md), so first you need to install it

 ### Local run